 Reduced operational costs

-This is where your practice management software comes into play.
+This is where your dental practice management software comes into play.

-Rather than each location having its own practice management software and the responsibility for keeping data private and secure, an enterprise-grade package gives everyone who needs it access to any information from any location.
+Rather than each dental office having its own dental practice management software and the responsibility for keeping data private and secure, an enterprise-grade package gives everyone who needs it access to any information from any location.

 Wouldn’t it be great if they could all be accessed anytime and anywhere?
 No more need to schlep across town to get a patient’s images.
 No more calling the second office to check on available chair time.